Wyko/essential_deathworlders/content/books/good-training/11-shenanigans.md

 "Our Clans are already aligned," pointed out Daar.

 "Should make it easier."
 Regaari stood up straight and smoothed his now permanently unruly fur.
 "Let’s sleep on it, as the humans would say.
 We’ll talk tomorrow.
-And after that…we will see."
+And after that... we will see."

 They nodded their agreement and continued their walk through the park.
 The conclusion they would reach the following day was almost foregone; one only needed to watch them interact.
-After the awkwardness faded, and Faarek and Daar were no longer nursing a grudge, nor Faarek’s leadership challenged…
+After the awkwardness faded, and Faarek and Daar were no longer nursing a grudge, nor Faarek’s leadership challenged...

 Clan SOR enjoyed the outdoors, together.